rpellerin/rpellerin.github.io/content/common-problems-with-bikes.md

 Turns out this is a very common problem with wheels.
 Can't be fixed, all you gotta do is replace the whole wheel (or rim if you like to build wheels).

 My wheels are the entry-level ones from Mavic, the Aksium.
 It looks like the entry-level wheels from DT Swiss (P1800 spline) are better made.
 Or maybe I should get the mid-level DT Swiss PR 1400 DICUT 21 or 32?
 In their OXIC version?
-Supposedly it breaks better, with the right blue pads from DT Swiss.
+Supposedly it brakes better, with the right blue pads from DT Swiss.

 ## Tips for buying wheels